JihunKimCode/Pokemon-Card-Searcher/README.md

 - Filter by Rarity
 - Sorting
   - By Alphabetically, by Release Date, by Rarity, and by Price
+- Copy link with query (Store SearchQuery, Filter, and Sort Information)
 - Dark Mode